Skip to main content

 - Timestamps are stored in UTC.

-Organize by topic with ## headings — each heading and its body becomes a retrievable chunk in memory.
+Each file (and ## heading within it) becomes a retrievable chunk in memory.
 Edit by hand, or have your agent propose changes when it spots a recurring confusion.
+(Older projects: a top-level instructions.md is still read, but it's deprecated — move it into knowledge/rules/; see Migration.)

 2. Let usage compound from every confirmed answer